 In 2019 ‘Stay Safe!
 Workshops’ become ‘The Stay Safe Initiative’.
 To further benefit the community in which we work, we made the decision to take our work from the private sector into the public sector.
 By doing this, we aim to take the valuable work we do with young people, into building stronger relationships with everyone we work as well as giving us scope to grow and play a bigger role within the community.

 Growing with the times, The Stay Safe Initiative continues to works with young people on the original subjects of Bullying and Abduction Prevention (Stranger Awareness) but now also provides relevant Internet Safety advice as well as training up many young people within schools to be Stay Safe!
 Mentors (possibly to become future members of #teamstaysafe themselves one day).

 As times move forward we continue to evolve and stay relevant ensuring we are delivering the best, most up-to-date education on the subjects we now specialise in.

 The majority of our work comes through education.
 We run interactive workshops, assemblies and presentations for all ages groups within primary and secondary schools.
 These sessions and fully interactive and involve both mental and physical participation including role-play, fun activities and challenges.

 We feel this is by far the best, most effective way of educating our audience.
 It’s only by fully understanding a subject that people can then make the correct decisions independently to keep them safe throughout all aspects of their lives.

 To further help the community we have decided to take the work we do within schools, outside of school.

-We have devolved a range of fun day camps designed to work with groups of children of various ages.
-These consist of both half and full day camps run within the community during school holidays and weekends.
-These day camps help us work with a larger number of young people and are always open to parents and carers completely free of charge.
+We have devolved a range of positive projects designed to work with groups of various ages.
+These projects help us work with a larger number of young people and are always open to parents and carers completely free of charge.